-The heat flux corresponding to superheat delivery to the solidifying steel shell in the critical meniscus region is shown in Fig. 13 (for slightly different casting conditions chosen to match the hook in Fig. 14 [33]).
+The heat flux corresponding to superheat delivery to the solidifying steel shell in the critical meniscus region is shown in Figure 14 (for slightly different casting conditions chosen to match the hook in Figure 13).
 The lowest superheat flux is found at the corner and near the nozzle, which coincides with the locations where the deepest meniscus hooks are observed in practice.
 Hooks also tend to be deeper on wide slabs with low superheat and low casting speed, for the same reasons.

-Using a best estimate for superheat flux at the meniscus, the solidification of the initial shell was computed with CON1D, and the thickness compared with the measured hook shell thickness in Fig. 14 [32].
+Using a best estimate for superheat flux at the meniscus, the solidification of the initial shell was computed with CON1D, and the thickness compared with the measured hook shell thickness in Figure 13.
 For the calculation, the meniscus location where the hook shell starts is taken at one theoretical oscillation mark pitch above the measured deepest part of the oscillation mark at the hook.
-This suggests that the etched hook shape was created by a change in heat flow conditions that occurred due to metal overflow of the initial shell at the meniscus at the instant that the oscillation mark formed.
+This suggests that the hook shape revealed by etching was created by a change in heat flow conditions that occurred due to metal overflow of the initial shell at the meniscus at the instant the oscillation mark formed.
 The predicted shell profile roughly matches the measured profile.
-The results suggest that the top of the actual hook shell was truncated, likely due to breaking-off or melting during the liquid overflow event.
-Further computational efforts are currently being conducted to investigate the fundamental formation mechanism of these hooks.
+The modeling results suggest that the top of the original hook shell was truncated, likely due to breaking off or melting of the shell tip during the liquid overflow event.
+Recent metallographic evidence has proved this to indeed be the case.
+Further computational efforts are being conducted to simulate the coupled phenomena governing behavior of the meniscus region, including transient fluid flow, motion of the steel/slag interface, oscillation of the mold wall and the attached slag rim, slag consumption into the gap, heat transfer in the region, and thermal distortion of the solidifying steel shell.
+The results are being combined with metallographic examination and plant trails to investigate the fundamental formation mechanism of these hooks and their associated defects.